We're a public library collecting and sharing bio-diverse, locally-adapted plant seeds, cultivated by and for area residents.

 See this page to submit a question or suggestion or send email to email@example.com.
 Thank you!

-It's February so that means we're open!
+We're Open!
 See how to get started in planting your seeds on our Resources page.

 Farming around Concord